 - If you become overheated, two quick ways to cool down are to place a wet cloth around your neck, and to put your feet in a basin of cold water.
 Save the water you drain from your cooler when replacing the ice for this purpose.
 It may sound terrible, but it’s amazing on a hot day.
 You can also get ice cream at the food court or the Coopers’ store.
 That said, if you feel disoriented, or you stop sweating, get to First Aid immediately, as you may have heat exhaustion.
 It can turn into heat stroke, which can be fatal.

-Bring and use bug spray and check yourself and your kids regularly for ticks.
-This is a very bad year for ticks and Lyme disease is a major concern.
+Bring and use bug spray with Deet and check yourself and your kids regularly for ticks.
+This is another very bad year for ticks and Lyme disease is a major concern.

 - Check the side effects of your medications before Pennsic.
 Some cause photo sensitivity that can result in sun poisoning.